jfmaggie/frontend-nanodegree-neighborhood/README.md

 # Neighbourhood
-A single-page application in the responive manner featuring a map of some restaurants in Vancouver, BC for my FEND at Udacity.
+A responive single-page application featuring a map of some restaurants in Vancouver, BC for my FEND at Udacity.

 ### App Functionality
 - __Search Bar:__ Filters both the restaurants in the list view and the markers on the map.